Estate Planning For New Parents

 Having a new baby ranks right up there with the world's most disruptive personal transitions.
 There's just nothing like major new responsibilities, sleeplessness, arguing with your spouse over new jobs, placating your other children (and pets), and dealing with caring for someone 24 hours a day who can't even hold up their head.
 On top of that, there's planning for that new person's future.
 Over the years, I've given many talks at the Packard Children's Hospital, Good Samaritan, and El Camino hospitals for new parents.
 Here are a few basic things that new parents should begin thinking about with respect to estate planning.
-If you would like to learn more, you can download my ebook, The Family's Guide to Wills and Estate Planning.

 - Try and Relax

 I always tell new parents that they don't have to do everything at once.
 They've got enough on their hands just managing with the day to day tasks of taking care of an infant.
 But later, when they're getting a bit more sleep, there are a few things to do as soon as they can, and others to consider doing as opportunities to put things in place gradually arise.